Groom shoots two victims in violent wedding night rampage during Bonnet Carré Spillway traffic jam

 The victims, whose identities have yet to be revealed, were airlifted to University Medical Center in New Orleans.
 The intended victim is reportedly still in the hospital while the Lafayette man has been discharged.

 I-10 West was closed for more than four hours with traffic congestion reaching more than three miles.
-St. John Parish Sheriff’s Office received an assist from Troop B of the Louisiana State Police in managing traffic and the crash scene while the investigation into the shootings were underway.
+St. John Parish Sheriff’s Office received an assist from Troop B of the Louisiana State Police in managing traffic at the crash scene while the investigation was underway.

 “Our officers reacted bravely and accurately and took the suspect into custody with minimal personal damage,” Sheriff Tregre told WGNO.
 “You simply cannot duplicate this kind of scenario in training.
 It is a testament to the training our young men and women do and I am very proud of each and every one of them.”